 Both political parties were pushed to the right and became increasingly dependent on large financial supporters.
 Ingenious political tactics were created and implemented with great success.
 Highly effective gerrymandering, purging voter polls, primarying undisciplined elected officials, powerful partisan media resources, changes in legislative processes, and abandonment of Congressional traditions all contributed to the creation of a government that is more responsive to the wealthy than to the poor or middle classes.
 As a result, many Americans have become disillusioned with government and democracy itself.
 Congress has become unable to muster the cooperation necessary to conduct the nation’s business.
 Absent an effective Congress, the power of the President has grown to dangerous levels.
 Citizens’ disillusionment with government has grown, causing many citizens to cease participating.
 All of this has worked to the advantage of those whose agenda would never be approved by a functional democracy.

 From Tammany Hall in New York City to Teapot Dome at the federal level and the long history of corruption in Chicago, there is no shortage of examples of individuals and organizations finding ways to use the machinery of government to their personal advantage.
 But in the late 20th century the focus of the corruptors changed from simple “quid pro quo” payoffs of public officials to a more sophisticated effort to make the very process of Democracy produce results that favored the few over the many.
 Thus, while crackdowns on old style corruption have been effective in reducing old fashioned quid pro quo corruption, a new form of corruption has been legitimized by achieving its results through the electoral process.

-Next Democracy Story: "#3 - Why Defeat Democracy?"
+Next Democracy Journey: "#3 - Why Defeat Democracy?"